Revou-FSSE-Feb26/milestone-1-Arzy4/README.md

 - Performance optimizations

 ### New Update
-- New Color Theme
+- New color theme
-- Engaging Background Color
+- Engaging background color
+- New Portfolio layout
+- Add "SKillS & TOOLS" in About section

 ---